Sharaal/sql-pg/README.md

 const sql = require('sql-pg')()
 ```

 The connection use per default the env var `DATABASE_URL`.
+It will only establish a database connection if manipulation/selection methods are used.
+Alternatively it's possible to provide a `sql.js` to customize the database connecting and `sql` object initializing.

 ## Usage